 When people hear about Zhong Guo La Mian Xiao Long Bao, they only think of their juicy pork soup dumplings.
 But in actual fact, their la mian is just as commendable.
-For a hearty meal that won’t disappoint, order their La Mian with Black Bean Sauce ($3.50).
+Order their La Mian with Fried Bean Sauce ($4) for a hearty meal that won’t disappoint.
 Commonly known as zha jiang mian, the QQ noodles here are complemented by crunchy shredded cucumber and black goopy sauce with bits of minced meat.

 Address: 335 Smith Street, #02-135, Chinatown Complex Market & Food Centre, Singapore 089152